eliopato/pylluminator/README.rst

 3. Make your changes and test them.
 4. Submit a pull request describing your changes.

-The packages used for development (testing, packaging and building the documentation) can be installed with `pip install pylluminator[dev]`.
+The packages used for development (testing, packaging and building the documentation) can be installed with `pip install pylluminator[dev,docs]`.

 Bug reports / new features suggestion
 -------------------------------------